-In the second and third readings, the State Duma of the Russian Federation has adopted, and the Federation Council has already approved, a bill providing for direct subsidies from the budget for small and medium-sized businesses operating in the sectors affected by Covid-19.
+A federal law has come into force that provides for direct subsidies from the budget for small and medium-sized businesses operating in the sectors affected by Covid-19.

 The exact amount for a particular company will be calculated based on the total number of its employees as of 1 April 2020 to provide RUB 12,130 per employee per month.
 Companies will be able to use these subsidies for any urgent purposes.

-Where an enterprise maintains at least 90% of its current staff during the loan period, the principal and respective interest will be written off in full on the maturity date.
-If a company maintains at least 80% of its staff during the period, half of the principal and interest will be written off.
+Where an enterprise maintains at least 90% of its current staff during the loan period, the principal and respective interest should be written off in full on the maturity date.
+If a company maintains at least 80% of its staff during the period, half of the principal and interest should written off.